isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - This code uses the a `parallel_map` function to quickly iterate over the list of moves in parallel
+- Exactly how it's implemented doesn't really matter right now
-- Gleam will happily run all of these requests concurrently without breaking a sweat
+- What's import is that Gleam will happily run all of these requests concurrently without breaking a sweat

 [click]